Thelymitra cyanea

-Thelymitra cyanea, commonly known as the veined sun orchid in Australia and as the swamp sun orchid or striped sun orchid in New Zealand, is a species of orchid which is native to New Zealand and south-eastern Australia.
+Thelymitra cyanea, commonly known as veined sun orchid in Australia and as the swamp sun orchid or striped sun orchid in New Zealand, is a species of orchid which is native to New Zealand and south-eastern Australia.
 It has a single erect, fleshy, channelled leaf and up to five bright blue flowers with darker blue veins.
 It is usually found growing in swamps, sphagnum bogs, and subalpine herbfields, often in clonal colonies.